 |Study Period||Start date||Census date||WW date||End date|

-ILO 1 Estimate plant electrical loads and the required power supply capacity using single-line diagrams, schematic drawings of electrical wiring, distribution and protection systems.
+- Solve plant electrical loads and the required power supply capacity of power generation and distribution systems.

 |Timetable||View the lecture timetable | View the full unit timetable|